A distribution-free mixed-integer optimization approach to hierarchical modelling of clustered and longitudinal data: Methods

-It is to be noted that clustering is performed on the covariates in the training set, which would capture any potential specification of the covariates onto the outcome.
-In a scenario where the pipeline from covariates to outcome is not well-specified, the accuracy of the hard assignment approach comes into question.
-However, the soft assignment approach does allow for corrections under misspecification, due to the lowered complexity of the classification tree.
-In fact, under a setup where cluster effects are of small magnitude, poor clustering performance does not negatively influence the predictive results under the soft assignment procedure.
-Additionally, this is an improvement over the process of simply averaging the cluster effects, as it allows differential importance between the known clusters.

-Thus, for the purposes of simulation and implementation, we will use the soft assignment approach, as it allows for out-of-cluster predictions as well.
+It is noteworthy that clustering is performed on the covariates in the training set to capture any potential dependency of the outcomes on the covariates.
+In situations where the relationship between the covariates and the outcome is not well-defined, the accuracy of the hard assignment approach may be compromised.
+Conversely, the soft assignment approach has the potential to correct for such misspecifications due to the simplified nature of the classification tree.
+Furthermore, this method represents an improvement over the simple averaging of cluster effects as it assigns varying importance to the established clusters.
+Consequently, for simulation and implementation purposes, we adopt the soft assignment approach.